Indian Right Livelihood Award Laureate Medha Patkar on hunger strike – demands justice for people impacted by the Sardar Sarovar dam

 On previous occasions, Medha Patkar engaged in hunger strikes to peacefully protest against the Madhya Pradesh government’s inadequate rehabilitation policies for 40.000 people affected by the Sardar Sarovar Dam.
 After local police forces removed her from the protest site in 2017, she was arrested for suspicion of being “likely to commit a breach of the peace or disturb the public tranquillity”, and charges of assault or criminal force to deter a public servant from discharge of duty and kidnapping of a government official at the site of protest in August 2017.

-For more information, please contact Johannes Mosskin, Director of Communications, Right Livelihood Foundation.
+For more information, please contact Johannes Mosskin, Public Relations Advisor, Right Livelihood Foundation.

 M +46 70 437 11 48